avs-7955/Password_Manager/README.md

 ```bash
   cd Password_Manager
 ```
-3. Change the email-id to your most frequently used email id in the 1st line of the script.
+3. Change the email-id to your most frequently used email id at the beginning of the script.

 4. Start the application